Slevinski/slevinski.github.io/series/signed-language-writing-critical-review/entries/full-path-critique-framework-for-signed-language-writing-and-text-infrastructure/review-procedure.md

 1. **Layer-level judgment:** Is the source adequate for its stated purpose at the layer where it actually operates?
 2. **Full-path judgment:** Is the source adequate as, or as part of, a durable signed-language writing and text-infrastructure path?

+Before applying either judgment, name the problem being evaluated.
+If the problem is signed-language literacy as durable written text, the review should ask whether the source supports a readable, writable, revisitable text pathway.
+If the source is instead solving notation, annotation, video access, semantic representation, rendering, dataset construction, AI infrastructure, or another adjacent purpose, evaluate it there and do not convert its narrower usefulness into a full-path writing claim.

 ## Layer Questions

 ### Layer 1.
 Language and Modality Target